-(In March 2015, this new foreword for Escape from Camp 14 was added to the ebook and to future paperback printings.)
+(In March 2015, this new foreword for Escape from Camp 14 was added to the ebook and to paperback printings.)

 SEOUL, SOUTH KOREA